mobiosustentavel/MoBio-2/README.md

 Since October 2023, the equipment has been undergoing review and updates to address feedback from usability tests conducted with volunteers.
 The goal is to make it more affordable and easier to produce by distributing it as an open-source project, using plywood or recycled plastic panels, and allowing fabrication with manual or digital woodworking tools (CNC routing).
 The MoBio 2.0 project is now available for download via the link below.
 If you have any questions, suggestions, or would like to contribute improvements, feel free to contact us — we are happy to collaborate and explore new solutions together.

-You are free to download the project files for personal use, such as for educational purposes or to build your own unit.
-However, commercial use is not permitted.
+You are free to download the project files for personal use, such as for educational purposes or to build your own unit. **However, commercial use is not permitted**.

 ## How to Use
 For assembly and usage instructions, please visit: [`Files/Manuais`](https://github.com/mobiosustentavel/MoBio-2/tree/main/Files/Manuais)